 Getting Started with Kubernetes

-Kubernetes can be installed in a bare-metal environment or on public clouds like AWS, Azure, and Google Cloud.
+Kubernetes can be installed in a bare-metal environment or on public clouds like AWS, Azure, and GCP.
 To run all of the described Kubernetes operations in your test cluster as we illustrate in this post, refer to our quick single master installation tutorial.
 Alternately, you can install a local development cluster with Minikube.

 After installing Kubernetes, your cluster is ready to run the sophisticated topologies and workloads that are available in Kubernetes.